wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-mysql-windows-server-2008r2.md

 	wacn.date=""/>

-# Install MySQL on a virtual machine running Windows Server 2012 R2 in Azure
+# Install MySQL on a virtual machine created with the classic deployment model running Windows Server 2012 R2

 [MySQL](http://www.mysql.com) is a popular open source, SQL database.
 Using the [Azure Management Portal](http://manage.windowsazure.cn), you can create a virtual machine running Windows Server 2012 R2 from the Image Gallery.
 You can then install and configure it as a MySQL Server.